 In the last ten years, pilot studies have shown the positive effects of NPIs on people’s health and their positive impact on social and economic markers.
 Observational studies have highlighted quality of life improvements and increases in survival without disability.
 However, these observations do not amount to scientific proof.
-To provide the evidence necessary for the generalization of #NPIs, interventional research is now required (HAS, 2011).
+To provide the evidence necessary for the generalization and reimbursement of NPIs, interventional research is required.

 Boutron I, Ravaud P, Moher D (2012).
 Randomized Clinical Trials of Non Pharmacological Treatments.
 Boca Raton: CRC Press Taylor and Francis.

 Haute Autorité de Sante (2011).
 Développement de la Prescription de Therapeutiques Non Médicamenteuses Validées.
 Paris: HAS.

 Ninot G (2013).
 Démontrer l’Efficacité des Interventions Non Médicamenteuses: Question de Points de Vue.
 Montpellier: PUM.

 WHO (2013).
 World Traditional Medicine Strategy 2014-2023.
 Geneva: OMS.